microsoft/react-native-windows-samples/docs/nuget-update.md

    ![Visual Studio Managed NuGet dialog with the version dropdown selected.](assets/nuget-update-select-package.png)
 1. Click `install`
-1. Close dialog and save your project
+1. Close the dialog and save your project

 ## C++ project - Text editor
 1. Open `windows/MyProject/packages.config` in a text editor.